Following system colour scheme Selected dark colour scheme Selected light colour scheme

 The caller does not need to hold an attached thread state.

-Return the PyInterpreterState pointer denoted by lock.
+Return the PyInterpreterState pointer protected by guard.

 This function cannot fail, and the caller doesn’t need to hold an attached thread state.